Wisdom Tooth Removal – Aftercare

 • Stiff jaw muscles.
 You may find it difficult to open your mouth wide in the days following your surgery.
 This is normal and usually resolves itself within a week after surgery.
 Stretching these muscles may help to speed up recovery.

 Since no two mouths are alike, do not take advice from friends (even well-intended advice could cause a healing set-back).
 The advice given to you from Drs.
-Saal or Baughman and the Oral Facial Surgery Center team are tailored to fit your needs.
+Saal, Baughman or Duplantier and the Oral Facial Surgery Center team are tailored to fit your needs.
 Please call us at 985-879-1972 if you have any questions or concerns about your recovery.
 Happy healing!

 Comments are closed.